Latest posts on the Gibson bass forum

 The EB-3 is a real classic sixties bass.
+From it's introduction at the Summer NAMM show of 1961, until the very last few instruments shipped in 1979.
 Jack Bruce, the bass player with Cream is famous for his EB3 bass playing in the mid to late 1960s, and it was also used by his friend Felix Papilardi of Mountain, Chris White of the Zombies, Bill Wyman of the Rolling Stones and Andy Fraser of Free.
-Peak production years were 1969-1971; around about 2000 guitars shipped in each of those years, and it was a flagship model throught the 18 years of its production.
+Peak production years were 1969-1971, with around 2000 guitars shipped in each of those years.
+It really was a flagship model throughout the 18 years of its production.

 |Cream - from left to right, Jack Bruce, Ginger Baker, and Eric Clapton|